stargate-bukkit/Stargate-Bukkit/README.md

   stargate.option.nonetwork -- Allow use of 'N'oNetwork
-  stargate.option.random -- Allow use of 'R'andom stargates stargate.option.silent -- Allow use of S'i'lent stargates
+  stargate.option.random -- Allow use of 'R'andom stargates stargate.option.silent -- Allow use of S'i'lent stargates stargate.option.nosign -- Allow use of 'E' (No sign)

 stargate.create -- Allow creating Stargates on any network (Override all create permissions) stargate.create.personal -- Allow creating Stargates on network {playername}